pjbiggs/Massey203311/Week9/Week9.md

     _NB: This is a little weird in its behaviour, but you need to keep an eye on the upload, as I have had experience where the upload times out, and then you have to do it again.
 Given that for me it took me up to 7 minutes to upload, and there are 3 to do, you have to keep an eye on things, and also I appreciate it will take a little while.
 This also depends a little on the Massey network._

-7. Now you can choose the database for the job name, as in the table above, and you are ready to click on “Submit” at the bottom of the page.
+7. Now you would choose the database for the job name, as in the table below, and you are ready to click on “Submit” at the bottom of the page.

-NB2: There is a bit of waiting for this first part of the process, so I suggest whilst you are waiting, you read the “Behind the Paper” feature on the Nature Microbiology website for the Kaiju publication.
+NB2: There would be a bit of waiting for this first part of the process, so I suggest whilst you are waiting, you read the “Behind the Paper” feature on the Nature Microbiology website for the Kaiju publication.
 The link is below:

 <https://naturemicrobiologycommunity.nature.com/users/10226-peter-menzel/posts/6200-from-metagenomics-of-hot-springs-to-bioinformatics-software-development>